hchapman/hchapman.github.io/research.md

 of <a href="http://www.jasoncantarella.com">Jason
 Cantarella</a>.

+Recently I have been trying to describe the space of arbitrary closed (3-dimensional) closed polygons which are constrained by slabs (think proteins between the lipid layers of a cell wall).

 ## Previous Research

 In the summer of 2010, I took part in an REU where we tried to answer